xibosignage/xibo-manual/source/en/tour_cms_navigation.md

 Use the **Column Visibility** button to see available columns.

-Select/de-select which columns should be visible in the data table:
+- Select/de-select which columns should be visible in the data table:

 ![Column Visibility](img\v4_tour_cms_navigation_column_visibility.png)

-{tip}
 If too many columns have been selected to fit your screen size additional rows will be hidden.
 These can be viewed by clicking on the + icon at the beginning of the row!
-{/tip}

 ![Additional Rows](img\v4_tour_cms_navigation_grids_addtional_rows.png)